 Housing insecurity, It has been estimated that each year, 1.5 million American children-or 1 in 50-experience homelessness (Kilmer, Cook, Crusto, Strater, & Haber, 2012).
 While many recognize homelessness as a clear indicator of risk, there are many more children whose development may be impacted by their experience of housing insecurity.
 The term "housing insecurity" is used to describe a range of circumstances, including but not limited to, multiple families sharing single-family dwellings, lower-quality homes, temporary housing, and use of extended-stay hotels as primary residence.
 Housing insecurity leads to greater familial stress, increase in family turmoil, and is also a marker of food insecurity, according to a recent study (Cutts et al., 2011).
 Half of the families who rent homes spend 30% or more of their income on rent.
 A quarter of renter families spend more than 50% of their income on rent.
-If 30-50% of a family's income is going towards rent, consider how little income remains for other basic needs, such as food, clothing, health care, and the like.
+If 30-50% of a family's income is going towards rent, consider how little income remains for other basic needs, such as food, clothing, health care, and the like (Cutts et al., 2011).

 Health disparities.
-Health disparities or inequities, as defined by Braveman (2006), experienced social disadvantage or discrimination-systematically experience worse health or greater health risks than more advantaged social groups" (p.
+Health disparities or inequities, as defined by Braveman (2006), include any "difference in which disadvantaged social groups-such as the poor, racial/ethnic minorities, women, or other groups who have persistently experienced social disadvantage or discrimination-systematically experience worse health or greater health risks than more advantaged social groups" (p.
 167).
-A National Institutes of Health (NIH) working group provided one of the earliest definitions of health disparities, describing these as "differences in the incidence, prevalence, mortality, and burden of diseases and other adverse health conditions that exist among specific population groups in the United States" (National Institute in Minority Health and Health Disparities, 2012).
+A National Institutes of Health (NIH) working group provided one of the earliest definitions of health disparities, describing these as "differences in the incidence, prevalence, mortality, and burden of diseases and other adverse health conditions that exist among specific population groups in the United States" (National Institutes of Health, 2002).
 It has been suggested that the lack of consensus regarding terminology related to health disparity has left room for wide variance in measurement, documentation, and relevance of this data (Braveman, 2006).
 Alternatively, efforts to ensure health equity relate specifically to social justice.
 Health insurance coverage, or lack thereof, can influence one's ability to access medical care, thereby influencing a measure of health equity-though it is certainly not the only factor which influences one's pursuit of good health.
 In the U.S., 17% of children lack health insurance (Children's Defense Fund, 2012).
 Data from Florida suggests 31% of poor children lack health insurance (Wight et al., 2011).
 Nearly 11% of children under age 3 remain uninsured.
 Without major reform, the number of uninsured Americans could reach 54 million by 2019 (Elmendorf, 2009).
 While we watch the politicians and policymakers debate and negotiate revisions to the American health care system, we are left with plenty of health disparity to overcome before we achieve true health equity.
 The simple fact remains, in America, individuals who are most socially disadvantaged experience the poorest health (Braveman, Cubbin, Egerter, Williams, & Pamuk, 2010).